News

 The time commitment can vary, but in general, a column will require at least two drafts, and discussions between the writer and editor may span several days.

-What is the difference between First Person, analysis and opinion?
+What is the difference between First Person and analysis?

 A First Person column relies on specific experience lived by the contributor.
 It should be a compelling narrative that readers may relate to because they, too, have experienced something similar or because they are learning something new through a perspective on a situation.